datazoompuc/datazoom.social/README.md

 ------------------------------------------------------------------------

-The basic individual identifier combines the household id with:
+The basic individual identifier – stored as `id_ind` – combines the household id with:

 - `V1023` – Type of Area: Capital, in the Metropolitan Region, or not;